civilcode/employee-handbook/benefits-and-perks.md

 During summer, we finish at noon on Fridays, aka "summer hours".
 Summer hours are in effect from July 1 through August 31 each year.
 (An employee who has just been hired may have to complete a training program per their team lead to be eligible).
 When a holiday occurs during summers hours, the Friday is a full working day.

+To be eligible to finish at noon, the employee must be present in the morning.
+If the employee wishes to take a vacation day on Friday, that will be counted as a full-day against their vacation allowance.

 ## Practical assistance

 ### Home Office Set-up